chrysante/scatha/README.md

 - Explicit (and maybe some implicit) casts

-- Find a good solution for implementing references/pointers in the frontend that is powerful but not harmful
+- Find a good solution for implementing references/pointers in the language that is powerful but not harmful

 - Arrays (probably depend on references)